 If they don’t furnish the training, they will almost certainly be able to recommend someone.

 There is also online training available.
-And that, too, can sometimes be had for free.
+And that, too, can sometimes be received for free.

 It is also recommended that you get first aid certification at the same time.
 Both CPR and first aid classes are short.
-They usually don’t last more than a day or two.
+They typically do not last more than a day or two.

 First aid emergencies are almost sure to arise if you are working with the elderly or those with disabilities at some point during your healthcare career.